My previous post about sustainable tourism talked about what the term actually means. Now I’d like to address another question: why?

 She told me a lot about life there, but the thing I’ll never forget is her smile (with maybe a hint of a wink!) as she told me how all her friends and family, including her husband, thought she was crazy when she set up the first little guest cottage on her floating island.
 “Who’s going to want to pay to sleep here?!?”, she told me they were saying, and we both laughed.
 Cristina’s sense of humor is as good as her business sense, because 15+ years later Uros Khantati is going strong!

-If we had passed through the area more quickly, stayed in a hotel and just visited a built-for-tourists floating island on a day trip like most visitors do, this encounter would never have occurred.
+If we had passed through the area more quickly, stayed in a hotel and just visited a built-for-tourists floating island on a day trip this encounter would never have occurred.
 It’s these experiences that help make trips even more memorable, and by traveling a bit more slowly and engaging with the local community – in other words, traveling sustainably – these are the kinds of enriching encounters that can occur.

 That’s reason enough all by itself, don’t you think?